 When real property taxes become 3 years delinquent, the Whatcom County Treasurer is required by law to begin foreclosure action.
 A certificate of delinquency is filed with the Superior Court, after which, taxes, interest, penalties, and foreclosure costs begin to accrue.

 A title search is conducted for each parcel.
-As required by law, all parties with recorded legal interest (as revealed by the title search) are served with a notice and summons (PDF) by certified or registered mail.
-A notice and summons is published in the local newspaper (RCW 84.64.050), as well as a missing persons ad (PDF).
+As required by law, all parties with recorded legal interest (as revealed by the title search) are served with a notice and summons (PDF) is published in the local newspaper (RCW 84.64.050), as well as a missing persons ad (PDF).by certified or registered mail.
+A

 The Whatcom County Treasurer receives a judgment from Superior Court foreclosing on the tax liens and ordering the sale of those parcels.
 Parcels being foreclosed can be redeemed by their owners, or other parties with recorded legal interest, through the close of business on the day before the sale.
 That is, they are allowed to pay all taxes, interest, penalties, costs and fees due, thus removing their parcel from the sale.
 After April 30, we accept only cash, cashier checks and money orders made payable to the Whatcom County Treasurer.
 Absolutely no personal, business, travelers checks, or credit/debit cards will be accepted.